primefaces-extensions/faces-intellisense/README.md

 ## Contributions
-You can request new features and contribute to the extension development on its [repository on GitHub](https://github.com/leosj29/jsf-primefaces-intellisense/issues).
+You can request new features and contribute to the extension development on its [repository on GitHub](https://github.com/primefaces-extensions/faces-intellisense/issues).
 Look for an issue you're interested in working on, comment on it to let me know you're working on it and submit your pull request! :D

-## What's new in version 1.8.0 (Apr 14, 2023)
+## What's new

-Check out the [changelog](https://github.com/leosj29/jsf-primefaces-intellisense/blob/master/CHANGELOG.md) for the current and previous updates.
+Check out the [changelog](https://github.com/primefaces-extensions/faces-intellisense/blob/main/CHANGELOG.md) for the current and previous updates.

 ## Usage
 The extension will automatically display the completion options.
 In case the completion is not showing, you can run the command by pressing `Ctrl+Shift+P`(`Cmd+Shift+P` for Mac) and then typing "JSF and PrimeFaces Cache".